junxzm1990/ASAN--/README.md

 ```

 ## Test Cases
-For evaluation part, we used [SPEC CPU2006 Benchmark](https://www.spec.org/cpu2006/) and [Chromium](https://www.chromium.org/Home) to evaluate the runtime performance, and we also utilized [Juliet Test Suite](https://samate.nist.gov/SRD/testsuite.php) and [Linux Flaw Project](https://github.com/mudongliang/LinuxFlaw) to evaluate the bug detection capability.
+For evaluation part, we used [SPEC CPU2006 Benchmark](https://www.spec.org/cpu2006/) and [Chromium Project](https://www.chromium.org/Home) to evaluate the runtime performance, and we also utilized [Juliet Test Suite](https://samate.nist.gov/SRD/testsuite.php) and [Linux Flaw Project](https://github.com/mudongliang/LinuxFlaw) to evaluate the bug detection capability.
 For more details, please refer to Section 5 "Implementation and Evaluation" in our paper.

-# Reproduce Experiment Instuctions
+### Reproduce Experiment Instuctions
+- [SPEC CPU2006]

 ## Run ASan-- on SPEC2006
 1. Install [SPEC CPU2006 Benchmark](https://www.spec.org/cpu2006/).